 Founded in 1977, the Filmpool has a proud history of promoting and assisting independent film production and its contribution to Saskatchewan’s cultural expression.
 We provide our members with film and sound editing facilities, 16mm production equipment, and regular funding opportunities.
-We host a number of events such as workshops and screenings, and publish regular editions of our magazine, Splice.
+We host several events such as workshops and screenings and publish regular editions of our magazine, Splice.
 The Filmpool membership’s objectives are executed by a volunteer Board and committees in cooperation with paid staff.

 To serve our mandate, the Filmpool provides programming in five key areas; Production, Workshops, Exhibition, Communications and Outreach.
-Through these programming initiatives the Filmpool provides professional development opportunities in film production, and exhibition for our members.
+The Filmpool provides professional development opportunities in film production and exhibition for our members through these programming initiatives.
 We strive to develop audiences for independent motion pictures and maintain alliances with other cultural organizations.

 Board of Directors